AkBKukU/CTLogViewer/goals.md

  - Bar graph to show show the average temperatures durring the day
  - Line graph to show the change in temperature durring a set time
  - Pie chart to show average load on each core

+ ####Error Handling####
+ It needs to be able to compensate for these potential cases

+  - Corrupt logs
+  - Multiple CPUs in different logs
+  - Overlapping time spans between logs